loyola-chicago-english/graduate-handbook/handbook.md

 The written examination is followed by a two-hour oral examination that is based on, but not limited to, the written portion.
 Students who fail the exam may retake it once, within one year.

+## Policies on Special Courses

-### English 501, "Directed Readings"
+### English 501

-English 501 is an elective "independent study" course which may be taken at most twice in the Ph.D. program.
+English 501 ("Directed Readings") is an elective "independent study" course which may be taken at most twice in the Ph.D. program.
 If you are interested in this option, you must first find a faculty member willing to direct it.
-You must then fill out a departmental form (available at <http://www.luc.edu/english/links.shtml>) and submit the form to the Director of Graduate Programs for approval in the semester prior to the course.
+You must then fill out a departmental form (see [Department Links and Forms]) and submit the form to the Director of Graduate Programs for approval in the semester prior to the course.

 Proposals for 501 courses will not be approved if the material to be covered is regularly offered in existing graduate seminars.
 501 requires a minimum of 12 contact hours between faculty and student (approximately 1 hour every week) and a minimum of 25 pages of writing.

-### English 502, "Independent Study for Doctoral Qualification"
+### English 502

-In English 502, students prepare for the Ph.D.
-Qualifying Examination and write a draft their dissertation proposals, or at least a literature review, under the supervision of their eventual dissertation directors.
+In English 502 ("Independent Study for Doctoral Qualification") students prepare for the [Ph.D.
+Qualifying Examination] and write a draft their dissertation proposals, or at least a literature review, under the supervision of their eventual dissertation directors.
 Graduate School and English Department forms must be approved by the Director of Graduate Programs in the semester prior to the course.

 English 502 explicitly couples the drafting of a dissertation proposal---and thus the earliest stages of dissertation research, the formation of a core bibliography, and the definition of the project itself---with the student's preparation for the Ph.D.
 Exam.
 The Department believes that these tasks are closely related, that they can and should be accomplished together, and that neither should supercede or delay the other.
 502 requires a minimum of 7 contact hours between faculty and student (approximately 1 hour every two weeks) and the submission of a draft of the proposal or substantial progress toward that proposal, such as a literature review.

-The draft proposal is usually completed after taking the exams, which often means that it is necessary to take a temporary "I" grade for the course.
+The draft proposal is usually completed after taking the exams, which often means that it is necessary to take a temporary *I* grade for the course.
 If a student takes an Incomplete in English 502, the course must be completed the next semester after the semester of registration.
-(See Incompletes above.)
+(See [Incompletes], above.)
 A student who does not complete English 502 within the specified time will have to retake the course at his or her own expense.

 ### Registration for Advanced Students

 Students who have completed their course work should register for ENGL 610.
-After two semesters in ENGL 610, or once you have gained ABD status (see below), you should register for ENGL 600.
+After two semesters in ENGL 610, or once you have gained ABD status (see [Advancement to Candidacy]), you should register for ENGL 600.
 Students must maintain continuous registration in English 600 until they complete their degree.
 Both courses require a minimum of one contact hour monthly with the dissertation director and substantial writing (preferably a chapter draft) every 3 months.